ployground/bsdploy/docs/index.rst

 Under the hood
 **************

 Since BSDploy's scope is quite ambitious it naturally does not attempt do all of the work on its own.
-In fact, BSDPloy is just a fairly thin, slightly opinonated wrapper around existing, excellent tools.
+In fact, BSDPloy is just a fairly thin, slightly opinionated wrapper around existing, excellent tools.
 In addition to the above mentioned Ansible and Fabric, it uses `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ on the host to manage the jails and numerous members of the `mr.awsome family <http://mrawsome.readthedocs.org/en/latest/>`_ for pretty much everything else.

 Server requirements